lewiscollard/django-flexible-images/README.md

    container of the desired width.

-For sample usage and for testing, this comes with a `FlexibleImageTestView` view class in `views.py` and a sample 3:2 (ish) image in `static/responsive-test-image.jpg`.
-(Stick this in your MEDIA_ROOT; ImageFile gets upset if you try to open a file outside of it.)
+For sample usage and for testing, this comes with a `FlexibleImageTestView` view class in `views.py` and sample 3:2 (ish) images as `static/responsive-test-image-1.jpg` and `static/responsive-test-image-2.jpg`.
+(Copy these to your MEDIA_ROOT;
+ImageFile gets upset if you try to open a file outside of it.)

 ## What does it do?